 Lemon Poppy Seed Muffins

-How to Make Healthy Lemon Poppy Seed Muffins
+What You’ll Need for Lemon Poppy Seed Muffins

 While traditional lemon muffins are made without yogurt, I opted to add yogurt to this recipe in an effort to add a small boost of protein and a bit of moisture at the same time.
 Here’s what you’ll need to make them:

 - Flour: All-purpose flour will give you the best results.
-If you want to make them gluten-free, it’s best to use 1-to-1 gluten-free flour, however, I wouldn’t recommend using almond or coconut flour in this recipe.
+If you want to make them gluten-free, it’s best to use 1-to-1 gluten-free flour, I wouldn’t recommend using almond or coconut flour in this recipe.

 - Eggs: This recipe calls for 2 whole eggs, if you want to make the muffins egg-free, you can replace the eggs with a ‘flax egg’ or ‘chia egg’ instead.